Jump to Recipe Print Recipe

 3. I used milk, but almond milk will also work well.

-5. These cupcakes will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
-Freeze unfrosted in a zipper bag.
+4. These cupcakes will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.
+Freeze unfrosted cupcakes in a zipper bag.

 SPECIAL NOTE